Skip to content

 Although we aim to present tools as stable as possible, software evolve and their precise interface can change with time.
 We strongly recommend you consult each command’s help page or manual before launching them.
 To this end, we provide links to each tool’s website.

-This can also be useful to you if you are following this course without access to a compute cluster and have to install these tools on your machine.
+This can also be useful to you if you are following this course without access to a compute server and have to install these tools on your machine.

 Material